-- Guide Lines for Writing Thank You Letters – This article, from About.com, provides overall guidelines as well as specific links to situation specific formats – campus interviews, general thank you, addressing concerns, etc. Key in this article are each of the paragraphs at the beginning which state, more or less, the real purpose of the letters (similar to what I indicated earlier in this post).
+- Sending a Thank You Email After A Phone Interview is a Great Idea – This article, from CareerAlley, provides overall guidelines, as well as what to include and exclude, general, thank you, addressing concerns, etc. Key in this article are each of the paragraphs at the beginning which state, more or less, the real purpose of the letters (similar to what I indicated earlier in this post).
 And, although I didn’t mention it, Proofread as many times as possible concept is listed here as well.

-- Free Sample Job Interview and Career Thank-You Letters – Quintcareers.com provides this list of sample thank you letters.
+- Great Job Interview, Have You Said Thank You? – The four things you need to remember with thank you letters.
 The list includes General letters, letters that stress fit, letters that focus on damage control (yes, there are letters for almost every occasion), job fair interviews and more.
-There is also a link to their FAQ on thank you letters which is certainly worth a read.
+How about what you need to leave out or forget?

 - Sample Thank You Letters – Susan Ireland (www.susanireland.com) also offers samples/examples of Thank You letters on her website.
 Her samples are listed by strategy (interview, offer, rejection, informational and thank you to friends).
 Click on any of the links and a full sample will be displayed.
-I do feel obligated to say (as silly as this sounds, it happens all of the time) don’t forget to remove any information from your thank you letter that are specific to the sample (like the fictious name of the individual).
+I do feel obligated to say (as silly as this sounds, it happens all of the time) don’t forget to remove any information from your thank you letter that are specific to the sample (like the fictitious name of the individual).

 - 6 Tips For Following Up After A Job Interview – One more site with examples, this one from Virginia Tech.
 The site lists the purpose of the thank you letter, talks about snail mail versus email, what to do if you don’t hear from an employer and provides examples as well.
 Finally, at the bottom of the page is a full listing of additional career links.